parflow/parflow/docs/pf-keys/parflow/keys_contribution.rst

 ``handlers``
 ^^^^^^^^^^^^^^^^^

-This will help generate dynamically defined tokens within other keys based on the provided value for the key.
+This will transform inputs or help generate dynamically defined tokens within other keys based on the provided value for the key.
 Each argument is an updater that specifies where and how the value is used to create other tokens.
 An example from phase.yaml is below: